Brian Tamaki: Responses to the COVID-19 pandemic

 During the COVID-19 pandemic in New Zealand, Tamaki courted media attention and controversy in mid-March 2020 when he announced that Destiny Church would not be closing their churches in response to Government directives discouraging gatherings of more than 100 people.
 Tamaki stated that he was "not about to let a filthy virus scare us out of having church.
 To equate fear with common sense is nonsense."
-He claimed that "... very ignorant Kiwis don't even realise their rights have been stolen".
+He said that "... very ignorant Kiwis don't even realise their rights have been stolen".
 Tamaki's remarks were criticised by infectious diseases expert Siouxsie Wiles for undermining COVID-19 containment efforts."
 While Destiny Church held services on 22 March, they subsequently shifted to online services to comply with national lockdown restrictions.

-In mid-2020, Tamaki criticized the Government's alert level two restrictions limiting religious services to 10 people.
+In mid-2020, Tamaki criticised the Government's alert level two restrictions limiting religious services to 10 people.
 Describing the Government as "controlling parents," Tamaki announced that Destiny Church would be holding services in defiance of lockdown regulations and also called upon other New Zealand churches to join him in opposing these restrictions.

 In early March 2021, Tamaki and his wife Hannah attracted media coverage and public criticism after they left Auckland during a Level 3 lockdown and visited Rotorua in the North Island and Te Anau in the South Island, which were both under a Level 2 lockdown.
 The COVID-19 Response Minister Chris Hipkins described the Tamakis' actions as "completely irresponsible."
 The Mayor of Invercargill Tim Shadbolt stated that the Tamakis were not welcome in the South Island city.
-That same month, Tamaki had defended Hannah's Facebook post stating that she would not take any COVID-19 vaccine, claiming they were not "anti-vaxxers" or conspiracy theorists.
+That same month, Tamaki had defended Hannah's Facebook post stating that she would not take any COVID-19 vaccine, declaring they were not "anti-vaxxers" or conspiracy theorists.

 On 2 October 2021, Tamaki along with The Freedoms & Rights Coalition (TFRC) staged an anti-lockdown protest outside the Auckland War Memorial Museum in the Auckland Domain.
 The protests attracted thousands of demonstrators, including gang members on motorbikes, young children and elderly, many of whom were not following social distancing rules or wearing masks.
 The protesters were criticised for flouting lockdown restrictions and endangering public health by ACT Party leader David Seymour, Auckland Council councillors Jo Bartley and Richard Hills, and Jacinda Ardern.